Table Sizes, Digital Apps, and Seating in a Snap!

 But, things have changed quite a bit over the years and technology has really stepped up in terms of time-efficient solutions.
 Preparing your wedding table plans and seating charts really isn’t as tricky as it once was.

 At Wedgewood Weddings, we’ll give you a layout of your reception area with suggestions for the placement of the cake table, guest book and gift tables, DJ area, etc. Your wedding planner will also talk to you about how many guests should be seated at a table and advise you on how families are typically arranged, seating etiquette, and tips to make the flow of the room simple and seamless.
 All of these specifics are important and will help you visualize the layout.

 Digital Seating Plans

-Choose one of the really great digital wedding planning seating arrangements apps.
-Whether you’re assigning guests to a table or specific seats, they’ve got you covered.
-These digital seating charts will help you create your layout and finalize your seating chart details:
+Whether you’re assigning guests to a certain table or specific seats, there are a few awesome digital seating arrangement apps to help you create a layout and finalize your seating chart details:

 AllSeated.com – Highly Recommended!
 It allows you to design your floor plan, manage your guest list, create seating charts, and keep your sanity with its easy-to-use features and functionality.

 Social Tables – Room layouts make seating simple and provide a 3D view of your event space!

 WeddingWire Seating Charts – Guests are pre-populated based on your guest list.
 Easily drag-and-drop guests to the appropriate table!

 Advanced Wedding Chart Features

 - Add names for your guest tables